helykish/alx-pre_course/0x01-git/README.md

-This is my README.md file
+This is my README.md file.
+Alx School